-- CISAbroad and Plymouth State University - SDSU students may arrange credit through CISAbroad and Plymouth State University for an additional fee of $800.
+- CISAbroad and Plymouth State University: SDSU students may arrange 3-12 credits through CISAbroad and their School of Record, Plymouth State University, for an additional fee.

-If you receive financial aid, be sure to talk to your study abroad advisor early and throughout the application process.
+If you receive financial aid, talk to your study abroad advisor early and throughout the application process.

 Make sure you understand the following basics:

-- Financial aid is not not typically offered in summer, so apply for scholarships, budget, raise funds, and plan accordingly.
+- Summer programs: Financial aid is not not typically offered in summer, so apply for scholarships, budget, raise funds, and plan accordingly.

-- A student needs to be enrolled full-time (12 units/semester) for a total of 15 weeks for financial aid to be released for a semester abroad experience.
+- Semester programs: A student needs to be enrolled full-time (12 units/semester) for a total of 15 weeks for financial aid to be released for a semester abroad experience.

 - There are likely to be additional forms and actions required to allow aid to be released and transferred for non-SDSU activities; the process is not automated.